Sensor network localization has a benign landscape after low-dimensional relaxation: Related work

+Nonconvex methods for solving~\eqref{eq:mds-completion} and related problems have also been extensively studied; see, for example,~\citep{trosset1998new, trosset2000distance,ji2013beyond, ipsitaTasissa2024, smith2024riemannian, smith2025provablenonconvexeuclideandistance2025}.
+In particular,~\citet{smith2024riemannian,smith2025provablenonconvexeuclideandistance2025} develop Riemannian gradient-descent algorithms with local linear convergence guarantees under suitable initialization.
+They further provide provable spectral initialization schemes that ensure convergence with high probability when the sampling density is sufficiently large.

-In contrast to these convex approaches, the landscape of the nonconvex formulation~\eqref{eq:snl} is much less studied and understood.
+In contrast, the landscape of the nonconvex formulation~\eqref{eq:snl} is much less studied and understood.
 This formulation is the Burer--Monteiro counterpart of~\eqref{eq:mds-completion}, in which the matrix $\ptgram$ is parameterized as $\pt\pt^\top$ (more on this in Section~\ref{sec:mds-background}).
 As mentioned earlier, simple computations (see Section~\ref{sec:propertiesEDM}) show that~\eqref{eq:snl} does \emph{not} satisfy the restricted isometry property~\citep{ge2016matrix,bhojanapalli2016global,zhang2018howmuchrip}, which would otherwise imply that its landscape is benign.